 - To request a change to your record, you must complete a Medical Record Amendment Request form.
 Upon your completion of this form, your healthcare provider has 30 days to respond.
 Understand that the provider is not required to make your requested change, but will review your request and respond in accordance with applicable laws.

-If you require further information, contact UNT Health Medical Records Department via phone at
+If you require further information, contact HSC Health Medical Records Department via phone at

 817-735-2185 or via e-mail at firstname.lastname@example.org.